DevinoSolutions/upup/README.md

 ## Usage

-### 1 - Inside you component or App.tsx import UpupUploader and the types you need:
+### 1 - Inside you component or App.tsx import UpupUploader and the types you need

 ```javascript
 // imports